Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 The number one reason for not worrying is because God commanded us not to worry.
 In the Sermon on the Mount in Matthew 6:24-35, Jesus clearly taught that we should not worry about anything.

 Jesus told us not to worry about our life, what we will eat or drink or what to wear.
-That's because life is more than food, and the body is more than the clothes that are put on it.
+That's because life is more than food, and the body is more than the clothes that we wear.
 Then Jesus gives an illustration of the birds of the air that do not sow or reap or store food away in barns.
-On the hand, God feeds them.
+On the other hand, God feeds them.
 If God takes care of the birds of the air, He will take care of us because we are more valuable to Him.
 Besides, we cannot add a single hour to our life by worrying.

 Jesus also gives an illustration about the clothes we wear.
 He used the flowers of the field to prove that they do not work or spin clothes together.
 They look better than King Solomon would look when he dresses up.

-Jesus says that God clothes not only the flowers but the grass of the field also.
-Even though the glass lives for such a short time, it serves a purpose and God clothes the grass.
+Jesus says that God clothes not only the flowers but also the grass of the field.
+Even though the glass lives for such a short time, it serves a purpose and God clothe it while it is alive.

 Jesus concludes His teaching by saying we shall not worry about what we should eat, or drink or wear.
 The pagans do those things, but Christians don't have to because God knows what they need.
 Even so, Christians must participate in their own blessings by seeking first the Kingdom of God and His righteousness, according to Matthew 6:33.
 When we do that, all the things we need will be given to us.
 Therefore, we are commanded to not worry about tomorrow.